 I don’t know what it is about coffee-flavored ice cream.
 I don’t even like coffee that much.
 But, coffee ice cream gets me every time!
 For this recipe, I combined the flavors of coffee with chocolate!
 I mean, how could you possibly go wrong with that combination?
 It tastes so good you’d never even know that it was made using a protein shake!
 It has just enough coffee flavor and the perfect consistency thanks to the Ninja Creami ice cream maker!!

-This recipe comes in at 398 calories, 32 grams of protein, 3 grams of sugar, and 9 WW points for the entire pint.
+This recipe comes in at 380 calories, 31 grams of protein, 1 gram of sugar, 13.5 grams of fat, and 52 carbs for the ENTIRE pint.
 See the recipe card at the bottom of the post for all nutrition facts.

 There are a million different flavor variations for making any type of ice cream in the Ninja Creami!
 Even when you make protein ice cream, you can come up with almost any flavor that you want.
 I like to start by deciding what I want the base of the ice cream to taste like.
 I accomplish that flavor by picking the right protein shake flavor and then adding in more flavor with extracts, powders, fruit, or syrups.
 The protein shake by itself just does not have enough flavor on its own.
 It needs something to help intensify the flavor.